Two-Mile High Leadville: Rich with Mining History

 “The World of Molybdenum: the Making of a Modern Metal,” explores the history of the global molybdenum industry, including the world’s largest molybdenum ore body at the Climax mine, found in the once iconic town of Climax.
 Visitors walk through eight distinct zones in this 1,000-foot high exhibit, which provides a fascinating timeline of an 1879 discovery of molybdenum in Colorado to the most modern-day uses of this crucial resource.
 Interactive features of this $300,000 exhibit are designed to engage visitors of all ages.

-Set to open in early 2012, “Expanding Boundaries: Harrison Schmitt and the New Mining Frontier” will provide information on the Apollo missions, geology of the moon, theories and cultural interpretation of the moon.
+“Expanding Boundaries: Harrison Schmitt and the New Mining Frontier” will provide information on the Apollo missions, geology of the moon, theories and cultural interpretation of the moon.
 “An extensive collection of meteorites and eventually a real moon rock will be on display,” reports the museum director.

 The benefits of space exploration as it relates to the mining industry, includes information on earth-based mining, lunar mining and future prospects for extra-terrestrial mining.
 The exhibit also honors former Astronaut Harrison Schmitt, the only geologist to explore the lunar surface.
 He was a lunar module pilot on Apollo 17, the final Apollo moon mission.